PDXChinese/pdxchinese.github.io/_pages/youthroundtable.md

 What can we as the community do better to support our youth? resources, mental health, opportunities?

-Ceremony: congratulations to the 56 PVSA recipients OCC helped certify in 2022!
+**Ceremony:** congratulations to the 53 PVSA recipients OCC helped certify in 2022!

+Social time -- to get to know the students run organizations.

 ### Logo designed by [Olando Lin](https://www.linkedin.com/in/olando-lin-3696ab37/)